paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-053-public-transportation.md

   (B) *Subrecipients.—* — A recipient that receives a grant under this subsection may allocate amounts of the grant to subrecipients that are public agencies or private nonprofit organizations engaged in public transportation.

-(5) **Distribution of grant funds.—** — Funds allocated under section 5338(a)(2)(L) shall be distributed as follows:
+(5) **Distribution of grant funds.—** — Funds allocated under section 5338(a)(2)(L) 11 See References in Text note below. shall be distributed as follows:

-  (A) *National distribution.—* — $90,500,000 for each of fiscal years 2016 through 2020 shall be allocated to all States and territories, with each State receiving $1,750,000 for each such fiscal year and each territory receiving $500,000 for each such fiscal year.
+  (A) *National distribution.—* — $206,000,000 each fiscal year shall be allocated to all States and territories, with each State receiving $4,000,000 for each such fiscal year and each territory receiving $1,000,000 for each such fiscal year.

   (B) *Distribution using population and service factors.—* — The remainder of the funds not otherwise distributed under subparagraph (A) shall be allocated pursuant to the formula set forth in section 5336 other than subsection (b).